mverkerk-godaddy/timings-docker/README.md

 #### The import script

-<span style="color:red">**IMPORTANT:**</span> it is important that you **specify the full hostname of the API server** using the `-a` or `--apihost` argument!
+<span style="color:red">**IMPORTANT:**</span> it is important that you **specify the full hostname of the API server** using the `--apihost` argument!
 If you don't, the script will assume `localhost` and the waterfall links will not work for remote users!!

 To add objects to Kibana, run the `timings-docker/elasticsearch/import/import.py` script.
 You can do this [from the docker host](#running-the-script-from-the-docker-host) or [from **inside** the elasticsearch container](#running-the-script-from-inside-the-elasticsearch-container)!
 This script will add dashboards, visualizations and index-patters for Kibana.
 It will even set the default index so you don't have to worry about a thing!

 The script resides in the `timings-docker/elasticsearch/import/` directory and accepts several arguments.

-Also, if elasticsearch is running on a remote server/cluster, you have to specify the full hostname and port using the `--eshost` argument (and if the port is not 9200, use the `--esport` argument).
+Also, if elasticsearch is running on a remote server/cluster, you have to specify the scheme, full hostname and port using the `--esprotocol`, `--eshost`, and `--esport` arguments!

 The script also supports authentication to the elasticsearch server.
-Please use `--esuser` and `--espasswd` for Basic Auth.
+Please use `--esuser` and `--espasswd` if required.

 ```shell
 $ python ./import/import.py --help